 What’s next?

-If you answered yes to any of these questions and you are concerned that you may be at risk for problem gambling, please visit MNAPG.org or call 1-800-333-HOPE (4673) to speak to someone confidentially and receive a referral to community resources.
+If you answered yes to any of these questions and you are concerned that you may be at risk, help is available.
+Visit MNAPG.org or call 1-800-333-HOPE (4673) to speak confidentially with someone who can connect you to local resources and support.